 About the Initiative

 Today’s global economy demands a more educated workforce.
 Communities are working together to improve 21st century learning and increase high school graduation rates to prepare more students for college and successful careers.
-Public media stations across the country are at the center of this community-based work providing quality content, forums, and classroom resources to build local capacity for long term success.
+Public media stations across the country are at the center of this community-based work — from quality content and forums to local partnerships and classroom resources — to increase understanding and access to solutions.

 American Graduate: Let’s Make it Happen is a long term public media commitment, supported by the Corporation for Public Broadcasting (CPB), to help communities implement solutions to the high school dropout crisis.
 Public media plays a significant role building individual activity, community capacity, and national awareness.